How to Clean Walls and Ceilings Using Branch Basics

 *These can be used once, but durable enough to rinse out or launder and keep on cleaning.

-And don’t forget the door knobs!
-Use the All Purpose Spray.
+And don’t forget... door knobs!
+Spray with All Purpose Spray and wipe dry.
 The natural surfactants in All Purpose are very effective at binding to germs so they can be removed.
 In addition, it has been found that soaps, like Branch Basics, disable viruses by dissolving the lipid layer that holds them together.
-Per the CDC, removing germs with natural soap, vs. killing them with disinfectants, is the safest cleaning method as it doesn’t create resistant bacteria
+Per the CDC, removing germs with natural soap, vs. killing them with disinfectants, is the safest cleaning method as it doesn’t create resistant bacteria.

 Q: How often should I clean my walls?